jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 An AIOps platform needs to be able to ingest logs, metrics, traces, and events into efficient key-value databases where they are stored to later be accessed and analyzed.

+Challenges:
++ *Resolution*.
+While reading data sources every minute is relatively easy to achieve, as systems become more complex, non-linear, and with an large customer base, fine grained metrics are needed.
+Often, one second polling resolution is required since anomalies and uncommon patterns that occur in a one minute interval are invisible.

+To get the monitoring data needed, SRE need to write new tools, patch existing systems, and add knobs to production platforms to control their behavior.

 #### Distributed Tracing
 Distributed tracing enables understanding how systems' components interact together when handling incoming requests.